snowdj/pixyll/_posts/2016-09-17-Interrupted-Time-Series.md

 * Setup data: prepare your data for analysis by adding necessary variables

+While you are reading, pay particular attention to the data used in the analysis, the cohort they selected for the analysis, and the outcomes that the authors chose to study.
+Further, pay careful attention to how the authors present their results, in particular their method for discussing both level and trend changes.

+The following variables are needed in an interrupted time series analysis dataset:
+The outcome in each time period
+ - not really Control variables for the regression model An incrementing indicator for time
+An indicator variable for the post-intervention period An incrementing time variable for post-intervention time

+In a segmented regression setup, all the above variables are needed with the exception of control variables.
+As we discussed last week, interrupted time series is generally immune to threats to validity from other variables that remain constant over time.
+If other changes occur at the same time as the intervention, however, this could form an important threat to validity (see our discussion of history bias last week).

 * Visually inspect the data: plot the data and look for potential problems

 * Perform preliminary analysis: perform a standard regression model with a time series specification